Choreo-ED

 Hospitalist

-Targeting and identifying the clearest patient cases as early as possible, Choreo-ED is designed
+Targeting and identifying the clear cut dispositions as early as possible, Choreo-ED is designed

-to enable more time for methodical decision making and triaging.
+to enable more time for methodical decision making.
 Fast decision making can create an inherent tension within the patient flow, Choreo-ED is designed to resolve that.

 Nurse